Skyrimus/TanksGamePascalABC/README.md

 - [x] Implemented destructible walls with 3 HP; walls vanish when HP reaches 0 (optional).
 - [x] Created a cooldown system for shooting.
 - [x] Introduced a multi-level system including PvE and PvP levels.
+- [x] Comments for code on russian language